 "GradPath" is the Graduate College's paperless degree audit processing system.
-Students are required to complete and submit forms required for their program online using their UAccess Student account.
+Students must complete and submit forms required for their program online using their UAccess Student account.
 To learn how to navigate to the forms please review http://grad.arizona.edu/system/files/GradPath_student_faq.pdf.
 The first form you must complete is the Responsible Conduct Research Statement (RCRS) form.
 Complete the RCRS form in the first semester of your first year.
-Once you submit this form, you are able to access the next available form in your program.
-If you have any questions or need assistance, please see Raquel Fareio, Program Coordinator Sr.
+Once you submit this form, you can access the next available form in your program.
+If you have any questions or need assistance, please see Raquel Fareio.